 Our writers are not only investigative journalists, but also academic theorists who produce well-researched articles, often connecting to theories and other publications of popular and scholarly merit — in addition to managing our base collection of reference materials.

 We invite you to use our material, but if you do, please give us credit.

-By offering theoretical concepts alongside practical, we are building a scaffold toward greater understanding of the cultural influence and reflection from the films we watch.
+By offering theoretical concepts alongside practical, from the films we watch we are building a scaffold toward greater understanding of their cultural reflection and influence.